wmcbrine/tivoremote/README.txt

 -z, --nozeroconf Don't try the Zeroconf-based method of detecting TiVos.

+-g, --graphics   Use "graphical" labels for some buttons.

 <address>        Any other command-line option is treated as the IP
                  address (name or numeric) of the TiVo to connect to.
                  Connection is automatic on startup, and disconnection